hayk111/showsourcing/README.md

 - CommonModalsModule -> holds all the modals used around the app.
 Inside this folder we divide the modals by functionality as well: creation, selection and custom.
 - PreviewsCommonModule -> holds the common components that are related to the preview
 - SelectionBarsCommonModule -> holds the common components that are related to selection bars
+- SortingMenusCommonModule -> holds the common components that are related to the sorting menus
 - TablesCommonModule -> holds the common components that are related to tables

 # Style Structure